baiross/od-react-native-app-challenge-redux/README.md

 This code challenge will test your:

 - Ability to think on the spot
-- Communication skills and ability to talk through their code with others
+- Communication skills and ability to talk through your code with others
 - Logical thought processes
   The coding challenge has been designed to be accomplished within a time frame of 8 hours.
 While the initial evaluation of the work achieved will be based on the first 8 hours, we encourage developers to extend their effort and strive to complete the task beyond this duration.
 It should be noted that the successful completion of the task is not a prerequisite for a successful interview, but we do acknowledge and appreciate the extra effort put forth towards its completion.